Frequently Asked Questions

 Does Harrow offer scholarships?

-Yes, we offer up to 40-45 Academic, Music, Art, Sport and Drama scholarships each year, usually to a value of 5% of the School fees.
+Yes, we offer up to 40-45 Academic, Music, Art, Sport, Drama and DTE (Design Technology and Engineering) scholarships each year, usually to a value of 5% of the School fees.
 We do not offer an all-rounder scholarship.

 What is a bursary?

-A means-tested award of up to 100% of the School fees for boys in financial need and who have, in most cases, also been awarded a scholarship.
+A means-tested award of up to 100% of the School fees for boys in financial need.
+Bursaries can be awarded either independent from or dependent on obtaining a scholarship.
+Candidates can, but do not need to, apply for both a bursary and scholarship.
 Most bursaries have specific criteria that candidates must meet in order to be considered.
+Further information regarding bursaries and scholarships is shared with applicants throughout the assessment process.

 How do I apply for a scholarship or bursary?